Clumboo-py/drastii-py/README.md

-About Clumboo
+About Zep.r
 =====

-- 👋 Hi, I’m @Clumboo-py, I'm a Python developer
+- 👋 Hi, I’m @zep-r, I'm a Python developer and Minecraft veteran.
-- 🌱 I’m currently learning Python and JSON
+- 🌱 I’m currently learning discord.py
 - 💞️ I’m looking to collaborate on nothin..*enables dnd mode*
-- 📫 How to reach me, discord: @Clumboo#3431 but no no bully :)
+- 📫 How to reach me, discord: @Zep.r#3431 but no no bully :)

 Upcoming projects
 =====
 - Eniroid - I'm not even sure when I'll finish but its gonna be a fun and music bot for Discord (DISCONTINNUED!)
-- Ara- Details comming soon...
+- Ara- Details comming soon...(Ara is the 'presessor of Eniroid')

 <!---
-drastii-py/drastii-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+zep-r/zep-r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->